 Some budget restaurants and a diving outfit are 150m out of frame to the right where the beach access road terminates.

 In 2008 I originally planned to stay at Heimat Gardens , a boutique flashpacker in the small village about 10 minutes walk up the road from this beach.
 But my tentative enquiries fell thru when long-time guests extended their bookings.
 Nevertheless the lovely Yamalia picked me up from the ferry, took me on a tour of her place and then transported me about 15 km up-island to an alternative room she had negotiated for the same price.
 No complaints from me, particularly when the alternative place had a rack rate considerably upmarket from her nice accommodation.

 Yamalia's Heimat Garden restaurant - this fronts the beach-road in a little village.

 Kinda nice watching the ebb and flow of passers-by.
 Nice food maybe 20% pricier than the average budget bungalow and a good number of outside diners when I had some tucker around mid-day, a few of them island-dwelling expats with the usual bunch of interesting stories and info.

-Yamalia’s rooms, only 6 of them, are in a modern motel-like block set back about 100m from the road in a really nice tropical garden setting.
+Yamalia’s rooms are in a modern motel-like block set back about 100m from the road in a really nice tropical garden setting.
 Very nicely appointed - looked every bit as good (and newer) than the pricier accomm she organised for me.
 An alternative track to the beach leads thru the jungle to the southern completely deserted end of Loh Paret - 10 minutes.

 To La Ma Beach